bluerobotics/retired-ardusub-docs/pages/initial-setup.md

 ## Wiring and Connections

 The exact wiring configuration depends on the vehicle configuration and the hardware used.
-The following is the standard use for all vehicles with six or fewer thrusters.
-Please see the [frame configurations](#) for standard thruster numbering.
+The following is the standard used for all vehicles with six or fewer thrusters.
+Please see the [frame configurations](/introduction/#supported-frames) for standard thruster numbering.

 | PWM Channel | Connection  |
 |------------:|:------------|